buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcArbitraryProfileDefWithVoids.md

 # IfcArbitraryProfileDefWithVoids

 The _IfcArbitraryProfileDefWithVoids_ defines an arbitrary closed two-dimensional profile with holes.
 It is given by an outer boundary and inner boundaries.
-A common usage of _IfcArbitraryProfileDefWithVoids_ is as the cross section for the creation of swept surfaces or swept solids.
+A common usage of _IfcArbitraryProfileDefWithVoids_ is as the cross section for the creation of swept surfaces or swept solids.<!-- end of definition -->

 > HISTORY New entity in IFC2x.

 **Informal Propositions**